 Conclusion

-Choosing between a nightguard and a sports mouthguard isn’t just about comfort—it’s about using the right tool for the right job.
+Choosing between a nightguard and a sports mouthguard isn’t about convenience; it’s about using the right protection for your specific needs.

 What’s the difference between a nightguard and a sports mouthguard?